 Moving on to Kuala Lumpur, we witnessed the same excess with the recently completed twin Petronas Towers, the tallest building in the world (offering 2.4 million square feet of office space) epitomising the boom mentality.
 The excitement and optimism was at an extreme with capacity being added principally with an eye on capital appreciation rather than recurrent income.
+As one property agent put it, "local investors didn't spend much time studying form" and he noted that whenever the question of yield was raised, it was never from a local developer.
 The projected amount of new supply is put at 22 million square feet versus an existing prime stock of around 30 million square feet.
 This will create a serious overhang in a city which normally has take-up of 3 million square feet per year, even if many of these buildings remain half completed.
 Indeed we were told that some owners were slowing their construction programs; on one site we spotted a lone worker - 30 floors up!!